-PHP Luminova: Lazy Object Initalization
+PHP Luminova: Lazy Class Object Initalization

 The lazy object provides a proxy for lazily instantiating an object.
 The actual object is not initialized until one of its methods or properties is accessed.